 As is reflected in regulation 5.5, the Legal Services Board maintains a list of persons who have been disqualified from working in licensed firms by the approved regulators under section 99 of the Act.
-Firms are advised to refer to this list, which can be accessed on the LSB's website, before submitting their application for accreditation.
+Firms are advised to refer to this list, which can be accessed on the LSB's website before submitting their application for accreditation.

-2.9 If an accredited legal services firm ceases to have any principal or employee who is an authorised individual in respect of one or more of the authorised legal services work activities which the firm has been accredited to carry out, the firm will immediately cease to undertake that authorised legal services work activity or activities until it has notified ICAEW of the name of another principal or employee who meets the requirements of section 4 in relation to that activity or activities.
+2.9 If an accredited probate firm ceases to have any principal or employee who is an authorised individual the firm will immediately cease to undertake probate work until it has notified ICAEW of the name of another principal or employee who meets the requirements of chapter 4.